JaneliaSciComp/2020AprilGitCourse/lessons/lesson-3.md

     + checkout new branch and continue
 - so the bottom line on git reset is:
     + never after pushing
-    + be really really careful
+    + be really careful
-    + you can use branches (after the fact) to mitigate risk
+    + you can use branches to mitigate risk
 - git revert: more of an "inverse commit"; rather than back up, it moves forward, but it adds a new commit that undoes previous changes
     + safer but messier
     + not sure I've ever used this or seen it used?
-    + but it is appropriate to fix things after you've pushed
+    + but it is appropriate to use to fix things after you've pushed

 ## git stash
-- git is nosy and possessive; it wants to know everything that's going on in its directory (save the .gitignored stuff)
+- git is nosy and possessive; it wants to know everything that's going on in its directory (except the .gitignored stuff)
 - if you try to do some operations (especially checkout, which changes local files), it will complain if some local files are in an intermediate state
-    + eg, can't checkout a branch with untracked, changed, or staged (?) files
+    + eg, can't checkout a branch with staged files (modified files, too?  seems not?)
 - git stash sets aside all changes to tracked files and all staged changes
     + basically resets to HEAD
     + does **not** affect untracked files!